matrix-org/rust-synapse-compress-state/README.md

   Number of compressed rows caused by the above: 17092 Number of state groups changed: 2748
 New state map matches old one

+# It's finished, so we can now go and rewrite the DB
+$ psql synapse < out.data
 ```